Hasco07/Ato-Pack-Kitsune/ato-pack-kitsune/2_controls-and-evidence/controls/RA-5.md

 - Scans are executed using a designated vulnerability scanning capability (fictional).
 - Scanner content/signature updates are handled via **controlled media transfer** appropriate for an offline LAN.
 - Results are triaged by severity and operational impact.
-- Remediation actions are assigned owners and tracked to closure (or formally exceptioned) via POA&M.
+- Remediation actions are assigned owners and tracked to closure (or risk accepted) via POA&M.

 ### Where
 - Scan schedules, scan summaries, and remediation status are stored as evidence artifacts.